Stausee1337/quipt/README.md

 # Quipt

 This is Quipt.
-An app for learning theater scripts more online than offline.
+An app for studying actor's scripts on your phone.
-It is stable, and not on version control (as I'm still to lazy for that).